Nina Lobkovskaya

-Nina Alexeyevna Lobkovskaya (Нина Алексеевна Лобковская; born 8 March 1924) was a female sniper in the Red Army during World War II.
+Nina Alexeyevna Lobkovskaya (Нина Алексеевна Лобковская; 8 March 1924 – 28 March 2006) was a Russian female sniper in the Red Army during World War II.
 She attained the rank of lieutenant and commanded a separate women's sniper company of the 3rd Shock Army during World War II.
 She was wounded twice and killed 89 people during the war.

 Early life

 Lobkovskaya was born on 8 March 1924 (Note: Some sources say she was born in 1925) in Fyodorovka, Kazakh SSR, to a Russian family; she was the eldest of five children.
 Her mother was a schoolteacher, and her father was a mining engineer.
 Her family moved to the Tajik SSR in the 1930s because of her father's poor health, in hopes that the warmer climate would be good for him.
 She completed her tenth grade of school and attended OSOAVIAKhIM sharpshooting courses before volunteering to join the Red Army, but dreamed of going to college.
 While the war did not take place in the Tajik SSR, many people living there were sent to the warfront, and wounded soldiers were sent to the Tajik SSR to recover.
 Her father went to the front in 1942, where he was a machine-gunner before he died in combat.
 Initially she studied at the Stalinabad Medical Institute and tended to the wounded at a hospital.
 She entered the Red Army in December 1942.
 After hearing appeals from the Komsomol to young people calling on them to join the military, she and her friend Olga Maryenkina applied to the sniper school, which had separate women's courses that later became the Central Women's Sniper Training School.
 She graduated from the program in August 1943.
 The courses were very intense – they spent ten to twelve hours a day training in the cold, learning how to crawl through trenches, camouflage themselves, and shoot at moving targets.